For details of specific clinic times, please contact reception.

 Our practice nurses are pleased to see ladies for smear tests and discussion of women’s health issues.

 Appointments for a well man check can be made with Dr Shaunak.
 Testicular and prostate checks can be arranged as well as counselling on other male health issues.

 If you are aged 75 or over and have not seen the clinicians within the past year, you are welcome to attend for an annual health check.
 If you are housebound, a home visit may be arranged.
 Please request a check if you would like one.

 An influenza vaccination is particularly recommended for patients with heart, lung, liver or kidney disease, diabetes and residents of nursing and rest homes, carers, pregnant ladies and those with certain central nervous system conditions.
 Vaccination is currently available free-of-charge to all persons of 65 years and over and for children aged between 2 and 4 and is highly recommended to those under 65 years with the above conditions.
 Clinics start in September and appointments or open clinic times are available at reception.
-The doctors are also able to provide ‘group’ vaccination at workplaces, for which a charge is made.
-Contact Dr Silver or Dr Shaunak for details.

 We support sensible drinking and our patients may speak to nurses or doctors for advice and help, including referral to other services where appropriate.

 See www.nhs.uk - ‘Live Well’ - ‘Alcohol’ – for useful guides and ready reckoners to calculate alcohol units, track alcohol consumption, provide information on alcohol and health issues, calories in alcohol and more!